mageni/.github/profile/README.md

 ## Thank you, open source
-Mageni uses a lot of open source projects and we thank them with all our hearts.
+Mageni uses a very large number of open source projects and we thank them with all our hearts.
 We hope that providing Mageni as an free, open source project will help other people the same way those softwares have helped us and in doing so Mageni is also in strict compliance with the open source licenses.

 ## Legal
 Mageni publishes this open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.